JavadSM/Lost-Code/example-project/README.md

 Else it's just like your own mini-repo

-WARNING: Sarcasm and inside jokes may be found
+WARNING: Sarcasm and inside jokes may sneak its' way into the examples

 ```
 / Your-Project-Name